-In the Letter to the Hebrews, the writer regarded Christ as God’s final word during the last days (Heb.
-1:2).
+In the Letter to the Hebrews, the writer regarded Christ as God’s final word during the last days (Hebrews 1:2).
 There was no more time left.
-It was the end of the ages (Heb.
-9:26).
-Man could not afford to neglect his affirmation of faith in Christ (Heb.
-4:7).
+It was the end of the ages (Hebrews 9:26).
+Man could not afford to neglect his affirmation of faith in Christ (Hebrews 4:7).
 He went to great length to prove that Jesus was the true and only Christ and that He alone was the genuine “once for all” sacrifice for all sin.
-He was “THE HIGH PRIEST” who in himself finalized the “Eternal Covenant” through his own blood.
+He was “THE HIGH PRIEST” who in Himself finalized the “Eternal Covenant” through His own Blood.
 All of this, Jesus fulfilled in accordance with the Scriptures.
-This writer directed his message to those who were drifting from faith and doubting the immediate return of Christ (Heb.
-5:11-6: 6).
-“It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, who have tasted the goodness of the word of God and the power of his age, if they fall away, to be brought back to repentance, because to their loss they are crucifying the Son of God all over again and subjecting him to public disgrace” (Heb.
-6:4-6).
+This writer directed his message to those who were drifting from faith and doubting the immediate return of Christ (Hebrews 5:11-6: 6).
+“It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, who have tasted the goodness of the word of God and the power of his age, if they fall away, to be brought back to repentance, because to their loss they are crucifying the Son of God all over again and subjecting him to public disgrace” (Hebrews 6:4-6).
 The writer held out hope even for these drifters that once had done things God would take into account.
-“Even though we speak like this, dear friends, we are confident of better things in your case – things that accompany salvation.
+“Even though we speak like this, dear friends, we are confident of better things in your case –- things that accompany salvation.
 God is not unjust; he will not forget your work and the love you have shown him as you have helped his people and continue to help them.
 We want each of you to show this same diligence to the very end, in order to make your hope sure.
-We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised” (Heb.
-6:9-12).
+We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised” (Hebrews 6:9-12).